Want to learn new ways to make extra money?

 While choosing to work for Google could go one of two ways, the choice is ultimately yours.
 If you qualify for one of the jobs at Google, there’s no doubt you will be well taken care of as long as you put your best foot forward.

 However, it’s no secret that corporate America limits earnings and freedom immensely, regardless of the size of the company you work for.

 If you’re ready to step away from a 9-to-5 office position, consider starting a blog or launching a YouTube channel.
-Though you won’t earn fast money in either of these Google-related jobs, you surely have the opportunity to build a life-changing business and income.
+Though you won’t start earning super quickly in either of these Google-related jobs, you surely have the opportunity to build a life-changing business and income.